 OWN USE PRODUCTION OF GOODS: COLLECTING FIREWOOD (FIR)

-This module captures participation and actual hours spent in the reference week doing unpaid work to collect and/or process firewood or other natural products for use as fuels for use by the household or family members living in other households.
+This module captures participation and actual hours spent in the reference week doing unpaid work to collect and/or process firewood or other natural products for use as fuels by the household or family members living in other households.

 W01 Last week, did (you/NAME) collect any firewood [or other natural products] for use as fuel by your household or family?